Roth Conversion Dallas, TX – Is It the Right Move for Your Retirement?

 3. You Have Cash to Cover the Taxes

 Since you’ll need to pay income taxes on the converted amount, it’s important to have cash available to cover the tax bill.
-Covering the tax bill with external savings rather than the converted funds helps protect your Roth IRA’s future growth potential.
+Using funds from your investment accounts or savings (instead of dipping into the converted IRA) ensures you maximize the full tax-free benefits of the Roth IRA.

 4. You Have a Long Investment Horizon